StevenBlack/vocab/million-dollar-words.md

 ### grand guignol
 Connoting a drama with strains of horror.
 It's the kind of word people like to use metaphorically.
 A difficult divorce or the cruel way someone was fired from a job might be described as a grand guignol.
-Pronounced GRAND GEEN-YOL.

 ### grandiloquent